 “I believe that anyone can feel immediate benefits from spending a short while outdoors, digging in the earth and connecting with all that gardening brings.”

 Whether you are a seasoned gardener or a brand new sprout, there are ideas here to get your hands dirty and create something beautiful.
-Each week I share new gardening ideas, DIY projects, crafts, and recipes related to gardening.
-Most everything you will find here is directly related to gardening although projects may stretch into other areas like Plant-Based Beauty or Coloring as therapy.
+Each week I share new gardening ideas, DIY projects, crafts, plant based beauty, and recipes related to gardening.
+My goal is to get more people interested in gardening in new and exciting ways, taking the natural processes of the earth as my inspiration.

 Look through the gallery pages to find your inspiration and detailed tutorials.
 Or check out our most popular projects.
 Hopefully what you see will encourage you to dig in and get a little Garden Therapy of your own.